Versatility by design

 Smart tip options to fit your treatment goals

-Use ultrasound guidance or map out anatomical landmarks to perform the procedure across identified treatment lines.
+Use ultrasound or fluoroscopic guidance or map out anatomical landmarks to perform the procedure across identified treatment lines.

 Smart Tip 2309